kgruiz/Recapit/README.md

 An API call automatically:
 1. Loads configuration from the environment.
 2. Applies per-model rate limits.
-3. Chooses between direct PDF ingestion (if the selected model supports it) or PDF-to-image fan out.
+3. Rasterizes PDFs to per-page images by default, with optional direct PDF ingestion when you pass `PDFMode.PDF` or `PDFMode.AUTO` and your model supports native PDFs.
 4. Writes combined raw output (`full-response/{name}.txt`) and cleaned LaTeX (`{name}.tex`).

 ## Output Structure